santiagobasulto/flask-rest-toolkit/README.md

 ))
 ```

+In that case when a `UserEmailAlreadyExistsException` happens a 409 will be returned to the client.

 **All the exceptions not specified there will be treated as errors and return a 500**

 You can also work with hierarchies of exceptions.
 Please check tests for more details: `tests/errors.py`